 There is also a hiking trail that leads up Cerro Campanario.
 This is a good option if you’d rather save the money or if you want to visit outside lift hours (for sunset or early before the crowds).
 It is free to hike up and, while the trail is a bit steep, it only takes about 30-40 minutes to reach the top.

-We chose to hike up because we have been on many lifts decided to save the money.
-The trail begins just near the parking area as well.
+We chose to hike up the trail that begins just near the parking area.
 The dirt path winds through the trees the majority of the time, so you don’t really get a great view until you reach the top.
 As you wind up the hill, you’ll see signs indicating the many types of plants that grow in the area.